lammps/lammps/doc/src/labelmap.rst

    labelmap atom 3 carbon
    labelmap bond 1 [c1][c2] 2 [c1][hc]
    labelmap bond 1 [c1][c2] 2 [c1][hc] mapID myMap
-   JAKE: give an example of a command using variable labelmap func (see below)
+   labelmap atom $(label(carbon)) C // change type label from 'carbon' to 'C'

 Description
 """""""""""

 Define alphanumeric type labels to associate with one or more numeric atom, bond, angle, dihedral or improper types.
-A collection of type labels for a particular type-kind (atom types, bond types, etc) is stored as a label map.
-As explained below, this command also allows definition of multiple label maps for the same type-kind by use of the mapID keyword.
+A collection of type labels for all atom types, bond types, etc is stored as a label map.
+As explained below, this command also allows definition of multiple label maps by use of the mapID keyword.

-Label maps can also be defined by the :doc:`read_data <read_data>` command when it reads these sections in a data file: Atom Type Labels, Bond Type Lables, etc.  See the :doc:`Howto type labels
+The default label maps can also be defined by the :doc:`read_data <read_data>` command when it reads these sections in a data file: Atom Type Labels, Bond Type Lables, etc.  See the :doc:`Howto type labels
 <Howto_type_labels>` doc page for a general discussion of how type